eccentricexit/iuvo/README.md

 [![](https://img.shields.io/badge/material-ui-blue.svg)](https://material-ui.com)
 [![](https://travis-ci.org/mtsalenc/iuvo.svg?branch=master)](https://travis-ci.org/mtsalenc/iuvo)

 > The decentralized health services marketplace.
-Buidlt for educational purposes.
+Built for educational purposes.

 On `iuvo`, you can hire doctors or put your services up on a list to be hired.

-Built for educational purposes.
+# IMPORTANT: Secure smart contract upgradability is *hard* and evolving quickly.
+Many patterns are now deprecated due to security vulnerabilty and the one used here is probably one of them.
+Be responsible.

 ## Table of Contents
 - [Table of Contents](#table-of-contents)